ahayashi/hclib-actor/doc/markdowns/tools/slurm.md

 !!! note

-    On Perlmutter, each CPU-only compute node has a total of 128 physical cores with 2 hardware threads, so there are 256 logical CPUs total
+	On Perlmutter, each CPU-only compute node contains 2 sockets with a total of 128 physical cores where each core has 2 hardware threads, so there are 256 logical CPUs total.
+For more details, please refer to [Perlmutter Architecture](https://docs.nersc.gov/systems/perlmutter/architecture/)

 ### Examples at different scenarios